Sell with Confidence

 By Kay Wong

-As the 2024/25 financial year wraps up, it’s been a year of resilience, with shifting conditions influencing markets right across the country.
+As the 2024/25 financial year comes to a close, it’s been a year marked by resilience and change, with shifting conditions influencing markets right across the country.
 Interest rates, buyer sentiment, planning reforms and investment activity all played a role in shaping the market, bringing both challenges and opportunities for those looking to buy, sell or invest.
 Before we look ahead, let’s look back at the key trends, insights and new regulations that defined the year, and what they could mean for the market to come.

 In what was another dynamic and evolving year for real estate, our Sales team of 28 agents helped 408 clients sell their homes, achieving a median of just 26 days on market.
 We hosted 5,163 open homes and connected with over 23,000 potential buyers.
 Thanks to the continued trust of our clients, we secured a 17.5% market share across the Lower North Shore, making us the current #1 sales agency in the area (source:realestate.com.au).